GEM-benchmark/NL-Augmenter/README.md

 ## How do I create a filter?

 We also accept pull-requests for creating [filters](filters).
 The process to add a new filter is just the same as above.
 All filter implementations require implementing `.filter` instead of `.generate` and need to be placed in the [filters](filters) folder.
 So, just the way transformations can transform examples of text, filters can identify whether an example follows some pattern of text!
 The only difference is that while transformations return another example of the same input format, filters simply return True or False!
-For detailed instructions, check the [filters](filters) folder.
+For step-by-step instructions, follow [these](filters) steps.